openactive/openactive-python/README.md

 ]
 ```

-We have a list of two sub-event items, one of which was the original input to `get_superevents`, as expected, and the other is the only other sub-event in the same series.
-In general, this list could contain many more items, but the above still provides a complete and compact full example.
+We have a list of two sub-event items, one of which was the original input to `get_superevents`, as expected, and the other is the only other sub-event in the same super-event series.
+Such a list could contain many more items, but the above provides a complete and compact full example.

-These functions for assessing opportunities are a good starting point for further analysis, providing the user with a set of tools to find basic but crucial information about feed content.
-The user can then more confidently work with that content, including automations that may depend on knowing the item kind or type, and whether or not those values indicate a pure super-event feed or sub-event feed.
+The functions for assessing opportunities described in this section are a good starting point for further analysis, providing the user with a set of tools to find basic but important information about feed content.
+The user can then more confidently work with that content, including automations that may depend on knowing the item kind or type, and whether or not those labels indicate a pure super-event feed or sub-event feed.

 ## Function summary